Transparent dark purple Insurte logo

 The requirements vary based on the type of visa you need and are typically in addition to the required documents above.

-If you’re studying abroad in Italy, for example, you’ll also need to supply proof of enrollment/acceptance into an Italian educational institution.
-If you’re planning to work in Italy, you’ll be asked to submit documents relating to your work.
+If you’re planning to work in Italy, for example, you’ll be asked to submit documents relating to your work (like work contracts).

 At the time of application, the website of your visa processor will tell you exactly which documents you need.